-I do understand since such concerns would never have escaped my mind if I was a first-time traveller.
-However, now that I have been a traveller for a better part of my adult life, I know that each instruction coming from any airline’s cockpit is always unique to that continent.
+I do understand since such concerns would never have escaped my mind if I was a first-time traveler.
+However, now that I have been a traveler for a better part of my adult life, I know that each instruction coming from any airline’s cockpit is always unique to that continent.

-For instance, when travelling from Asia, you are more likely to hear an Asian accent and sound coming from the cockpit.
-This is the same thing you hear when travelling on an African airline.
+For instance, when traveling from Asia, you are more likely to hear an Asian accent and sound coming from the cockpit.
+This is the same thing you hear when traveling on an African airline.
 Of cos, there are few instances when you will notice that one of the captains is not from the continent associated with the airline.

 However, most of the time, you will notice that the captain actually has roots in that continent like we noticed with our captain on Ethiopian Airlines that day.

 This might sound silly, but I felt more like I was still in Africa as the instructions were relayed by a captain I knew had an African background and was, therefore, was very cautious in his speech, something that I felt defined who Africans were all about.

 Professional Service – In the Air And On The Land